-104. Proposed Division 8 deals with matters ancillary to both Divisions 6 and 7.
+105. Proposed Division 8 deals with matters ancillary to both Divisions 6 and 7.

-Power of Board to Allow and Settle Claim (Proposed S.122YA)
+Power of Corporation to Allow and Settle Claim (Proposed S.122YA)

-105. The Board of the Corporation is entitled to allow and settle claims at any time after a person becomes entitled to make a claim.
+106. The corporation is entitled to allow and settle claims at any time after a person becomes entitled to make a claim.